Carol Corrado: "Intangible Capital and U.S. Economic Growth"

 Corrado's paper "Intangible Capital and U.S. Economic Growth" that she co-authored with Charles Hulten and Daniel Sichel analyzes the exclusion of intangible investment from calculated GDP and the impact it has on measured economic growth.
-They point out how accounting practices have lagged behind the "technological revolution" which has increased the level of intangible investment in the United States economy.
+The authors state that standard accounting practices do not include certain intangible investments, which they argue represent an increasing share of the United States economy.
 Subsequently, modern accounting measures omit a large percentage of actual GDP in their calculated measure.
 By including intangibles in their measure Corrado, Hulten and Sichel find that over "$3 trillion of business intangible capital stock" has been left out of calculated GDP measures and lead to inaccurate representations of the United States economic growth.
-Since being published in 2009 Intangible Capital and U.S. Economic Growth has received considerable international recognition, winning the Kendricks Prize and being cited in Businessweek, the Economist, and the New York Times.
+The paper was awarded the Kendrick Prize in 2010.
+It has been cited in Businessweek, The Economist, and The New York Times.

 "Improving GDP: Demolishing, Repointing or Extending?*"

-Corrado's Indigo Prize winning paper "Improving GDP: Demolishing, Repointing or Extending?*" considers the GDP measure and its validity as a measurement of the modern economy which has significantly changed since the introduction of the GDP measure.
+In "Improving GDP: Demolishing, Repointing or Extending?*", Corrado evaluates the validity of GDP as a metric for modern economic activity.
 Corrado offers a modern re-evaluation of the measure proposing that it should "measure intangible and environmental capital, to quality-adjust prices, to run online experiments on willingness-to-pay for free goods" along with "extending GDP to measure economic well-being better: using some of the components of GDP such as consumption, along with leisure and measures of security" to accurately represent the transformed modern economy.
 She points out that the current measure is susceptible to double counting and does not account for necessary market weights which is currently measured by prices.
 To fix this Corrado recommends that we need to "repoint" GDP to account for prices that are "quality-adjusted" in the rapidly expanding "knowledge economy" which is experiencing a digital paradigm.
 The digitization of the "knowledge economy" is leading to an increase in non-market activities that are not accounted for in the current GDP measure as it strictly measures market production.
 Thus a reappointed GDP measure needs to redefine and reestablish the "boundary line" between non-market and market production that has become increasingly blurred by digitization.